rnl-dei/labs-bootstrap/README.md

  * initramfs - Create the functional initramfs (just calls ./create-initramfs).
  * packages - Creates the packages pre-defined in the Makefile.
  * all - Creates both initramfs and packages.
+ * stage3 - Checks if the stage3 is fine, creating a new one if it doesn't.
  * kernel - To be done.

 The pre-defined packages include the packages that have specific rules because of